 Effects of Ecstasy Use

-Users of Ecstasy face many of the same risks as users of other stimulants such as cocaine and amphetamines.
+- Users face many of the same risks as users of other stimulants such as cocaine and amphetamines.
 These include increases in heart rate and blood pressure, a special risk for people with circulatory problems or heart disease, and other symptoms such as muscle tension, involuntary teeth clenching, nausea, blurred vision, faintness, and chills or sweating.

-Neurotoxicity: Research in animals links Ecstasy exposure to long-term damage to neurons that are involved in mood, thinking, and judgment.
-A study in nonhuman primates showed that exposure to Ecstasy for only 4 days caused damage to serotonin nerve terminals that was evident 6 to 7 years later.
+- Research in animals links ecstasy exposure to long-term damage in neurons that are involved in mood, thinking, and judgment.
+A study in nonhuman primates showed that exposure to the compound for only 4 days caused damage to serotonin nerve terminals that was evident 6 to 7 years later.